 Pulse Characterization Using a Reference Pulse

 It is now possible to characterize an ultrashort pulse, if a reference pulse with a well-characterized spectral phase is available, the spectrum of which covers the full range of the spectrum of the pulse to be characterized.
-The time delay is chosen such that the period of spectral modulation can be well resolved with the given spectrometer, but is fast enough for an accurate phase determination.
+The time delay is chosen such that the period of spectral modulation can be well resolved with the given spectrograph, but is fast enough for an accurate phase determination.
 The phase of the recorded spectrum can be conveniently and precisely obtained with Fourier transform methods, applied to the spectral intensity curve.

 A high sensitivity can be achieved, as such a heterodyne method works well even if the signal pulse energy is much lower than that of the reference pulse.
 Also, no nonlinear crystal is required, thus avoiding possible bandwidth-limiting effects.
-Finally, an accurate intensity calibration of the spectrometer is not required, since only the fast modulation of the spectrum is of interest, not the slow variation of intensity.
+Finally, an accurate intensity calibration of the spectrograph is not required, since only the fast modulation of the spectrum is of interest, not the slow variation of intensity.
 However, the need for a suitable reference pulse is clearly a disadvantage.

 Spectral Shearing Interferometry